Plethystic Murnaghan-Nakayama rule via vertex operators: Abstract

 \section{Abstract}

-Based on the vertex operator realization of the Schur functions, a determinant-type plethystic Murnaghan-Nakayama rule is obtained and used to derive a general formula of the expansion coefficient of $s_{\nu}$ in the plethysm product $s_{\lambda}\circ s_{\mu}$.
-As an application, we provide a simpler way to compute generalized Warring formula.
+Based on the vertex operator realization of the Schur functions, a determinant-type plethystic Murnaghan--Nakayama rule is obtained and utilized to derive a general formula of the expansion coefficients of $s_{\nu}$ in the plethysm product $(p_{n}\circ h_{k})s_{\mu}$.
+Meanwhile, the equivalence between our algebraic rule and the combinatorial one is also established.
+As an application, we provide a simple way to compute the generalized Waring formula.